South Carolina Highway 557: Route description

 SC 557 is a two-lane rural highway that traverses 6.7 mi from SC 55 near Clover to SC 49/SC 274 in Lake Wylie.
 The highway provides travelers a more direct route to and from Charlotte.
-Though it runs physically west-to-east, it is signed as a north-south highway with its western end as its southern terminus and vice versa.
+Though it runs physically west-to-east, it is signed as a north–south highway with its western end as its southern terminus and vice versa.

 History

 The highway was established in 1942 as a renumbering of SC 59.
-The route has changed little since.
+The route has changed a little since.